manaswinimethari/Secure-Access-Control-System-with-Multi-Level-authentication-/README.md

-# ⚙️ Complete Hardware Setup
+## ⚙️ Complete Hardware Setup

  ![image alt](https://github.com/manaswinimethari/Secure-Access-Control-System-with-Multi-Level-authentication-/blob/ff7a4cfb6122d7707ea39fad9b4fc41b58de579c/Gallery/IMG_20260801_094137.png)

+## ⚙️ Working Principle

+The user enters a User ID and password through the keypad.
+The LPC2148 verifies the credentials using data stored in EEPROM.
+If valid, the system requests fingerprint authentication.
+The fingerprint module compares the scanned fingerprint with stored templates.
+Upon successful verification, the LPC2148 activates the motor driver to unlock the door; otherwise, access is denied.

-# ✅ Advantages
+## ✅ Advantages

 - 🔐 Enhanced Security: Provides multiple authentication levels for stronger protection.
 - 👤 Authorized Access Only: Allows entry only after successful user verification.